Member-only story

 “You’re supposed to sit quietly amongst the trees, observing nature whilst deep breathing,” she said, practically reciting the Wikipedia definition.
 “It de-stresses you,” she added.

-Luffas (or loofahs) are meant to remove dead skin
+Luffas (or loofahs) are meant to remove dead skin, which didn’t seem to match the intent of shinrin yoku.

 --